mason-daniel/iceberg/README.md

 ## Input file format

-Should be a simple one column list, eg
+Should be a simple one column list, with each line giving the diameter of a single defect, eg
 ```
  2.10
  3.45